SEUZFY/LCP_Runoff_modelling/README.md

-# Flow direction and flow accumulation.
-LCP for flow direction computation and flow accumulation computation.
+# LCP implementation for flow direction and flow accumulation.